ThemeZee/donovan/readme.txt

 == Changelog ==

+= 1.2.1 =
+* fixed broken layout for aligned images with captions

 = 1.2 =
 * added new setting to change the text of the Read More button
 * improved styling of checkbox labels in comment form